Common Mistakes That Can Lead To Legal Problems For Mobile Notaries

 2. Failing To Properly Record Notarizations

 The second most common error is failing to keep a record of their notarial acts, especially in states that do not require it.
 But that’s a problem because a properly maintained journal is your best protection if someone makes a claim against you.
-Failing to record information in the journal when the law requires like it does in Massachusetts, it can be a serious problem.
-That is why we travel with our Journal and log all Signers information and collect their signatures as required by the law.
+Failing to record information in the journal when the law requires it as it does in Massachusetts, can be a serious problem.
+That is why we travel with our Journal and log all Signer’s information and collect their signatures as required by the law.

 3. No ID, No Notary Service